-Finance lenders and brokers, by number of licensees and dollars of loans originated, is the largest group of financial service providers regulated by the Department.
 A finance lender is defined in the law as "any person who is engaged in the business of making consumer loans or making commercial loans."
 A finance lenders license provides the licensee with an exemption from the usury provision of the California Constitution.

 There are a number of "non-loan" transactions, such as bona fide leases, automobile sales finance contracts (Rees-Levering Motor Vehicle Sales and Finance Act) and retail installment sales (Unruh Act), that are not subject to the provisions of the California Financing Law.

 In addition to requiring a license for certain lending activity, the California Financing Law requires a license for certain brokering activity.
 A “broker” is defined in the law as “any person engaged in the business of negotiating or performing any act as broker in connection with loans made by a finance lender.”
 A broker license authorizes brokering of loans to licensed finance lenders; it does not authorize brokering of loans to those who are not licensed finance lenders.

 The requirements for a license are set forth in California Financial Code section 22100, et seq.
 The law requires applicants to have and maintain a minimum net worth of at least $25,000 and to obtain and maintain a $25,000 surety bond.
 In general, principals of the company may not have a criminal history or a history of non-compliance with regulatory requirements.

 Who is Required to Obtain a Finance Lenders License?